Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Follow the guidance in Section 6.5 of [@!RFC7525] with regards to certificate revocation
 * Choose a short, memorable authentication name for the service
-* Automate the generation and publication of certificates
+* Automate the generation, publication and renewal of certificates.
+For example, ACME [@RFC8555] provides a mechanism to actively manage certificates through automation and has been implemented by a number of certificate authorities.
 * Monitor certificates to prevent accidental expiration of certificates

 ### Protocol recommendations